iciclize/flutter_linux_webview/linux/README.md

 ### (TODO: UPDATE ME) Separate executables layout

+TODO: Sub-process source files are no longer symlinked.
+Instead, they are built out-of-source.

 CEF runs using a browser process and sub-processes.
 This plugin executes the browser using the separate sub-process executable layout (ref. https://bitbucket.org/chromiumembedded/cef/wiki/GeneralUsage#markdown-header-separate-sub-process-executable).

 The sub-process executable is built with the name `flutter_webview_subprocess`, bundled with the Flutter app, and launched as needed.